Why Ethiopia?

 Ready for an adventure?

 The yellow fever vaccine is mandatory for visiting Ethiopia.
-It must be administered at least 10 days before travel to be effective, and it provides lifetime protection with a single dose.
+It must be administered at least 10 days before the journey to be effective, providing lifetime protection after a single dose.

 Clothing